Maritime Administration Artifact Loan Program

 Organizations may either arrange to collect artifacts in person or have them shipped.
-Shipping costs are the responsibility of the borrower, which includes all costs associated with returning the property to MARAD.
+Shipping costs are the responsibility of the borrower, including all costs associated with returning the property to MARAD upon loan termination.
 If the loaned property is not collected in person, it must be insured by the borrowing organization prior to shipment.
 The borrower is responsible for determining the insurance value of the artifact and acquiring insurance to cover any damage or loss.

 Organizations interested in borrowing artifacts should e-mail the following documents to the MARAD History Program: